S7 Airlines: Development 2010–COVID

+Development 2022–present

 In February 2022, as a result of the Russian invasion of Ukraine, S7 and other Russian airlines were banned from EU airspace and that of other countries.
 This led to S7 suspending operations in Europe on 25 February 2022 and a suspension of all international flights by 5 March 2022.
-The owner of aircraft leased to S7 Airlines, AerCap is seeking to repossess their aircraft.
+The owner of aircraft leased to S7 Airlines, AerCap, is seeking to repossess their aircraft.
+In April 2022, S7 was suspended from Oneworld.
 In July 2022, S7 announced a halt to all plans for its new low-cost subsidiary Citrus due to the required aircraft not being delivered.
+The US Commerce Department, who had previously sanctioned US manufactured aircraft, extended sanctions to the European manufactured Airbus aircraft in S7's fleet in August 2022.

-In September 2022, S7 reached an agreement to hand back its leased Boeing 737 MAX to their lessor.
-The aircraft will be transferred via a neutral country.
+In September 2022, S7 reached an agreement to hand back its two leased Boeing 737 MAX aircraft to their lessor.
+The aircraft VQ-BGV and VQ-BGW, were transferred via Turkey, a neutral country.
+Air Lease Corporation are seeking to recover six Airbus A320s, two Airbus A321ceo, and five A321neo, as the lease payments are not being made.

+October 2023 saw problems for S7, with spare parts for engines and the servicing of aircraft, as a result of sanctions, have reduced the number of Airbus aircraft that are operational to around 13, or 20%, of the Airbus fleet.

+In December 2023, an agreement was reached with AerCap, ALC, SMBC Aviation Capital and others to purchase 45 aircraft for around 45-50 billion rubles, with help from the Russian National Wealth Fund.

+In July 2024, Dmitry Yadrov, the head of Russia’s civil aviation regulator confirmed reports from S7 that they were "decommissioning" their A320neo and A321neo aircraft due to ongoing issues with the Pratt & Whitney PW1000G engines and international sanctions preventing regular maintenance of the engines.

 Financial and operational performance

 There are financial and operational performance S7 Airlines starting from 2011:

 Destinations

-S7 Airlines operates to almost 150 destinations domestically within Russia and internationally throughout Europe and Asia.
+As of November 2023, the airline serves 10 countries with 134 routes.

 Codeshare agreements

-S7 has codeshare agreements with the following airlines:
+S7 Airlines has codeshare agreement with the following airlines: